 These are as follows:

-Myth 2: Chip credit cards can prevent different fraudulent transactions
+2: Chip credit cards can prevent different fraudulent transactions

-Myth 3: If you want to carry your chip credit card, then assure a special kind of wallet to protect
+3: If you want to carry your chip credit card, then assure a special kind of wallet to protect

-Meth 4: All Americans can use chip credit cards abroad without any technical problems
+4: All Americans can use chip credit cards abroad without any technical problems

 Microchip technology is increasing randomly to prevent multiple kinds of fraud cases regarding financial transactions.
 Besides, these chip cards have great importance for preventing fraud calls and electronic hacking data of counterfeit cards.
-Moreover, “card not present Transaction” is too required for the safety of the money transaction.
-Along with that, the score of credit cards is stored through the chip cards.
+Moreover, “card not present Transaction” required for the safety of the money transaction.
+Along with that, the score of credit cards stored through the chip cards.
 The myth about this credit chip is that anyone next to you tries to hack a chip card without touching it, mostly including different payment technologies like NFC (Near Field Communications) and RFID (Radio Field Identification).
-After that, these two are considered wireless protocols and can be conceivably infringed in particular circumstances.
+After that, these two considered wireless protocols and conceivably infringed in particular circumstances.

 In the US, chip and signature protocols are utilized in most credit cards, where a signature is required to authenticate the transaction.
 On the other hand, Chip and pin protocols are also implemented to ensure an individual’s transaction safety.
 By the way, the US is not compatible with the Chip and pin protocol.